cmd-E/Huffman-algorithm/README.md

 `btAndLinkedList` - package where binary tree and linked list and related methods are placed

-`occpackage` - package where placed all structs and methods related to counting occurrences and sorting
+`occpackage` - package where all structs and methods related to counting occurrences and sorting are placed